The Esperanto Antaŭen Promise Project

 Esperanto Antaŭen decided to relaunch the idea of collecting promises.
 The new Promise Project asks people to promise to learn Esperanto after one hundred million people make the same promise.
 There are about 6000 languages in the world, the vast majority are spoken by less than one million people.
 Calculating how many people speak a language is not an easy task and calculations vary; however, if one hundred million people spoke Esperanto, by many calculations it would be one of the top ten languages in the world.
 Because it would be by far the easiest of the top ten to learn, it would really stand out, and we believe that many more people would choose to learn it.
 More people learning it will make it even more useful and worth learning, resulting in even more people learning it, and so on, until it becomes the most commonly spoken language on the planet.

 On September 7, 2018, Esperanto Antaŭen collected the first promises.
 The first milestone was reached on October 16 when the 100th promise was collected.
-We now (February 11, 2019) have 806.
-Just 99 999 194 to go!
+The second milestone was reached on March 14, 2019 when the 1000th promise was collected.
+We now (March 22, 2019) have 1123.
+Just 99 998 877 to go!
 If you have not already done so, you can add your promise to our growing list on our Promise Page.

 The first promises have been collected by a single promise collector working part time who reports that promises can easily be collected one at a time at the rate of more than 20 per day.
 It is too early in the project to make any firm conclusions; however, assuming a rate of 20 per day, a promise collector working 200 days per year could collect 4000 promises per year.
 5000 full time promise collectors could collect 100 000 000 promises in 5 years.
 We do not believe that an army of 5000 full time promise collectors collecting promises one at a time is the best approach, but we believe that it is possible to mobilize such an army.
 We plan to make a presentation about the project during the 2019 World Esperanto Congress in Lahtio Finland.
 (More than 1000 Esperanto activists are expected to attend the conference.)
 Many thousands of people are prepared to work to turn the dream that inspired the creation of Esperanto into a reality.
 Billions of dollars have been raised to fund projects with far less impact.
 We conclude that 100 000 000 promises can be collected, and that Esperanto will become the most commonly spoken language on the planet within 10 years.